 Community Colleges serving the needs of Business and Industry

 The Business and industry sector is supported by 48 community colleges, which provide instruction and workforce preparation in more than 240 occupational specialties.
 Through these colleges customized training is provided to approximately 3,400 companies, serving approximately 130,000 employees each year.
 As a guarantee of quality, 37 Community Colleges offer "educational guarantees", which ensure that program graduates will have the necessary skills to perform the work.
 If not, the college will provide re-training at no cost.

 NB More than 90% of community college students remain in Illinois to work.

 - Lycee Francais of Chicago: www.lyceechicago.org

 5) An Economic Powerhouse

 Illinois has a diverse and vibrant business environment.
-Gross State product was $644 billion in 2010 making it the fifth largest in the United States.
+Gross State product was $742 billion (2014)making it the fifth largest in the United States.
 The economy is strong in manufacturing and services.
 Key manufacturing industries include industrial machinery, plastics, chemicals, food and food processing, computer and electronics and transportation equipment.
 Strong services sectors include Financial Services, technology, warehousing and distribution.